 Upper Rock Island

-For 4 years prior to supporting the West-Star North Dairy project, we supported the Upper Rock Island landfill project in Illinois.
+For 4 years we supported the Upper Rock Island landfill project in Illinois.
 This 3.95 megawatt landfill gas-to-energy facility at the 195 acre solid waste landfill serves communities in Rock Island County, Illinois.
 The project benefits climate change strategies by reducing the amount of methane that would otherwise be released from the landfill.
 The methane is destroyed predominantly by internal combustion engines with an open flare as backup.
 This waste product is used as fuel for the generation of electricity.
 This project is one of 11 independently verified offset projects that meet Environmental Defense Fund's criteria for high-quality carbon offsets.
 These projects underwent a rigorous review process in collaboration with a committee of external experts in the fields of science and policy (read report).

 How Renewable Energy Credits Work